Astrometry meets Pulsar Timing Arrays: Synergies for Gravitational Wave Detection: Overlap functions for astrometry and pulsar timing arrays

 \bea a_1&=&\frac{ \pi ({Av}) \left( 1-4 y - \frac{3 y^2 \ln (y)}{1-y }\right)}{6\,y\,(1-y)^2} \,, \\ a_2&=& \frac{ \pi \left[({y}-1) (2 {y}+1)-3 {y} \ln ({y})\right]\left[2 ({nv}) (1-{y})+\sqrt{4 (1-{nv})^2 (1-{y}) {y}-({Av})^2}\right]}{6 (1-{y})^3}\,. \nonumber\\ \eea

-Our analytical, covariant expressions \eqref{eq:H0ij} and \eqref{eq:H1ij} for the ORF demonstrate that the astrometry sensitivity to the SGWB depend not only on the angle among stars, $\zeta$, but also on their position in the sky, and on the velocity vector $\bv$ among frames.
+Our analytical, covariant expression \eqref{eq:H1ij} for the ORF demonstrates that the astrometry sensitivity to the SGWB {dipole} depends not only on the angle among stars, $\zeta$, but also on their position in the sky, and on the velocity vector $\bv$ among frames.

 The compact expressions \eqref{eq:H0ij} and \eqref{eq:H1ij} are particularly suitable to visualise patterns of sensitivity on the celestial sphere, and to further explore geometrical features of physically relevant quantities in the context we are examining.
-We plot in Figure \ref{Maps_H} the combinations
+We plot in Figure \ref{Maps_H} the combinations.

 $\Tr[\hb_{0}\hb_{0}]$ and $\Tr[\hb_{1}\hb_{1}]$, representative of the sensitivity of astrometry observations to the monopole (through the function $\hb_{0}$) and the dipole (through the function $\hb_{1}$).\footnote{A dipolar anisotropy induces also a correlation between the electric $E$ and magnetic $B$ components of the angular deflection correlation functions.
 We explore this topic in Appendix \ref{sec_spec}. } (Further theoretical motivations for considering such combinations are developed in section \ref{sec:forecasts}.)
 We introduce here the shorthand notation $\hb_{0,1}$ to more compactly express the matrices involved with components $H^{(0,1)}_{ij}$.
 The quantity $\Tr[\hb_{0}\hb_{0}]$ does not depend on the velocity $\bv$ among frames, and its magnitude depends only on the angle $\zeta$ between the stars, as defined in eq \eqref{defoy}.
 (See also Appendix \ref{Trace_Appendix} for analytical expressions of the combinations we plot.)
 In the upper left panel of Figure \ref{Maps_H} we analyse the quantity $\Tr[\hb_{0}\hb_{0}]$ in the case where one of the star directions $\bf{n}$ points to the centre of the sky map; the function reaches its local maxima at $\zeta=0^{\circ}$ and $\zeta\approx 105.6^{\circ}$, and has two roots at $\zeta=180^{\circ}$ and $\zeta\approx 57.10^{\circ}$.
 Such features are also represented on the left panel of Figure \ref{Plots_H}.
 Next, the quantity $H^{(1)}_{ij}$ controls the sensitivity to the kinematic dipole, and depends not only on the angle between the stars, but also on the angle between the velocity $\bv$ and the stars' directions.
 See eq \eqref{eq:H1ij}.
 In the lower panels of Figure \ref{Maps_H} we present two maps to represent the properties of this function.
 Complex patterns for the ORF sensitivity to GW arise, depending on the direction of star positions in the sky.
 Nevertheless, we can consider a simple scenario where $\bn$ is parallel to $\bv$.
 This assumption simplifies the expression for $\Tr[\hb_{1}\hb_{1}]$, and allows us to appreciate the system sensitivity to SGWB properties only in terms of the angle separation $\zeta$ among the stars.
 In the upper right panel of Figure \ref{Maps_H} the red band represents the regions of higher sensitivity.
 The maximum of the function is reached at $\zeta \approx 119.45^{\circ}$, while the blue regions represent the lowest values of the function, including its three roots at $\zeta=0, \pi$ and $\zeta \approx 73.14^{\circ}$.
 The resulting behaviour is also represented in the right panel of Figure \ref{Plots_H}.